Prenatal care focused on the uniqueness of each individual person we serve.

 -

-Chat about any discomforts of pregnancy, such as nausea - the midwives will have many ideas on how to support you in feeling energetic and well during pregnancy.
+Chat about any discomforts of pregnancy, such as nausea - I will have many ideas on how to support you in feeling energetic and well during pregnancy.

 -